lukasjarosch/skipper/docs/docs/index.md

 Whoa, TODO

+## The problem

+## Our solution

+## What Skipper is *not*

+- A solution to all your problems, but it might just solve a few :wink:
+- A 'one-size-fits-all' project which allows you to think of something else.
+    - Sorry to tell you that, but you will need to have to put some effort into solving your problems.
+    - **But**, it's great to be able to solve problems the way *you* think they should be solved.
+        Without having to solve basic stuff (that's what Skipper does).
+- It won't cook dinner or bring you a beer.
+We'll inform you once we've figured that out, tho.

 ## I've seen this before...
 Skipper is heavily inspired by the awesome [Kapitan](https://kapitan.dev/) project.
-The major difference is that skipper is primarily meant to be used as library.
+The major difference is that skipper is meant to be used as library.
 This allows you for example to have way more control over the data-structures used inside the templates.

+Additionaly we think that being able to provide a single binary without any dependencies will make thinks a lot easier.
+This is what you can do with Skipper.
+Build *your own* templating sytem, without having to do the heavy lifting.

 Skipper is not meant to be a *one-size-fits-all* solution.
 The goal of Skipper is to enable companies to create the own - custom built - template and inventory engine, without having to do the heavy lifing.